 Freeze your pillowcases before hopping into bed on a hot night.

 On particularly hot nights, it can prove especially difficult to get comfortable in bed.
 Luckily, you can still cool off without using your air conditioner.
 Simply spritz your pillowcase with a tiny bit of water and freeze it for 20 minutes before putting it on your pillow.
-This will cool you down just long enough for you to drift off.
+This will cool you down for just long enough for you to drift off easily.

 Paint your keys to never get them confused.